Davide Suverato

 (a current version of this working paper is available upon request at suverato@kof.ethz.ch)

-Work in Progress
+Work in progress, selected list

 (joint work with Peter Egger and Katharina Erhardt)

-(joint work with Gianmarco Ottaviano)
+(joint work with Gianmarco Ottaviano).